If you thought learning to drive was a challenge, wait until you try teaching someone else.

 Remember how you felt when you were learning to drive?
 What did you find most challenging, and what made you most nervous about being on the road?

 Work on these things to help put you both at ease.
 Staying calm and relaxed will help your learner to get comfortable and relax into driving.

-It might be worth waiting to have your first practice session until after they've had a few hours in the car with their driving instructor.
+It might be worth waiting to have your first session after they've had a few lessons with their driving instructor.